 The province is enormous; it is almost as big as Syria and a tad smaller than the United Kingdom.
 It is the largest province in the country, taking up about 11% of the country’s land.
 But, the population –due to the vast desert – is scattered around the area, with Kerman as the most populous city.
 Less than a million people live in the city, but more than two million live around the province.
 They’re not only Persians, but also since Kerman is located in the south-east of Iran, many Baluch and southern minorities live in the city.
 It’s a beautiful mix of racial diversity in the country.
 It’s the major point where Persians and Baluchis meet.

-As with most desert destinations of Iran, Kerman has a generally dry and hot climate.
+As with most Iran deserts, Kerman has a generally dry and hot climate.
 If you don’t like heat, travel to Kerman in colder seasons.
 Yet, even in the warmest seasons, Kerman’s diverse geographical conditions provide shelter for those who seek beauty and are willing to leave the city of Kerman.
 Located in the south of the province, Dalfard and Rayen offer pleasant changes from the scorching heat.
 Both cities are home to waterfalls and green spots where you can take shelter and go on a picnic and drink tea while munching on your delicious Kolompeh, the Kermani pastry.

 That’s what the people from the southern parts of the country do.
 Locals living in Bandar Abbas, and the neighboring region travel north to Kerman province to enjoy fairer weather than their cities.
 Dalfard and Rayen are among their favorite Kerman day plans.